RTCM Unpacked: The Binary Protocol Your RTK Fix Actually Depends On

 frames.append(frame)

-RTCM 3.x defines hundreds of message types, but RTK only requires a handful:
+RTCM 3.x defines many message types, but an RTK rover only needs a practical subset for most field work.

 Group Typical MTs Purpose RTK Required?

-GLONASS Bias 1230 FDMA inter-frequency bias โœ… If using GLO
+GLONASS Bias 1230 FDMA inter-frequency bias information Required if GLONASS is used

-1. MT1005/1006 (Base Station Identity): These carry the base station's physical coordinates.
+• MT1005/1006, Base Station Identity: these carry the base station's physical coordinates.
 Without them, your rover cannot compute a baseline vector.
-No station coordinates = no baseline = no Fix.
+No station coordinates means no baseline, and no baseline means no Fix.

-2. MT1230 (GLONASS Interoperability): GLONASS uses FDMA (Frequency Division Multiple Access), creating hardware biases between different receiver brands.
+• MT1230, GLONASS Interoperability: GLONASS uses FDMA, which creates hardware biases between different receiver brands.
 MT1230 carries the code-phase bias compensation.
-Without it, your rover will see GLONASS satellites in the sky, but silently refuse to use them in the RTK math.
+Without it, your rover may see GLONASS satellites but refuse to use them in the RTK solution.

 The MSM Dilemma: Which Version?

-UHF Radio / 9600 baud MSM4 Full carrier phase + CNR.
-No Doppler.
-Low bandwidth.
+UHF radio / 9600 baud MSM4 Full carrier phase and CNR without Doppler; lower bandwidth.

-Standard 4G / WiFi MSM5 Adds Doppler for velocity and cycle-slip detection.
+Standard 4G / Wi-Fi correction link MSM5 Adds Doppler for velocity and cycle-slip detection.

 The Format Landscape: RTCM vs. The Rest

-• SPARTN (Openly Specified): Built for mass-market PPP-RTK and low-bandwidth satellite broadcasts (e.g., u-blox PointPerfect).
-While RTCM (OSR) sends raw observations for local differencing, SPARTN (SSR) sends modeled error components (orbit, clock, atmosphere) for the rover to reconstruct.
+• SPARTN, openly specified: built for mass-market PPP-RTK and low-bandwidth satellite or IP broadcasts.
+While RTCM OSR sends base-station observations for local differencing, SPARTN SSR sends modeled error components such as orbit, clock, and atmosphere corrections.

-• GGA Fix Quality stuck at 1 You are missing MT1005/1006.
-The rover cannot find the base station.
+• GGA Fix Quality stuck at 1 You may be missing MT1005/1006.
+The rover cannot identify the base station position and therefore cannot compute a baseline.

-• GLONASS visible (GSV) but not used (GSA) You are missing MT1230.
-Switch to a mountpoint that includes it, or disable GLONASS to save processing cycles.
+• GLONASS visible in GSV but not used in GSA You may be missing MT1230.
+Switch to a mountpoint that includes it, or disable GLONASS to reduce processing load if your correction service does not support it.

-• Fix is very slow / Correction Age jumps erratically You are bandwidth-choked.
-You are likely pushing full-constellation MSM7 over a slow radio link.
-Drop to MSM4, reduce constellations, or lower the update rate to 0.5 Hz.
+• Fix is very slow, or Correction Age jumps erratically You may be bandwidth-choked.
+Full-constellation MSM7 over a slow radio link can overflow the link.
+Drop to MSM4, reduce constellations, or lower the correction update rate.

 Conclusion